hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 Overall, FPC can be considered an addition to Fabric wherein all chaincode computation relies only on the correctness of data provided by an authenticated Client or computed inside of and signed by a validated enclave.
 The Endorsing Peer outside of the enclave is considered untrusted.
-For this reason, all transaction data and chaincode state are encrypted by default in a way that only the FPC chaincode can access them in clear.
+For this reason, all transaction data and chaincode state are encrypted by default in a way that only the FPC Chaincode can access them in clear.

 Writing chaincode for FPC should come natural to developers familiar with Fabric as the programming model (e.g., chaincode lifecycle, chaincode invocations and state) is the same as for normal Fabric chaincode.
 The main differences are a (for now at least) different programming language (C++) and a Shim API which implements a subset of the current Fabric API.
 The Shim is responsible to provide access to the ledger state as maintained by the `untrusted` peer.
 In particular, the FPC Shim, under the cover and transparent to the developer, encrypts all state data that is written to the ledger and decrypts them when retrieved later.
 Similarly, it also encrypts and authenticates all interaction with the applications, see below.
 Lastly, it attests to the result and the state update based on the enclave's hardware identity to provide a hardware-trust rooted endorsement.

-Applications can interaction with a FPC chaincode using an extension of the Fabric Client Go SDK.
+Applications can interaction with a FPC Chaincode using an extension of the Fabric Client Go SDK.
-This FPC extension exposes the Fabric `gateway` interface and transparently encrypts and authenticates all interactions with a FPC chaincode.
+This FPC extension exposes the Fabric `gateway` interface and transparently encrypts and authenticates all interactions with a FPC Chaincode.

 Note that FPC hides all interactions with the TEE technology from the developers, i.e., they they do not have to understand the peculiarities of TEEs.
-This largely also applies to the adminstrators deploying FPC chaincode, although they will have to understand the general concepts of TEE to make informed decisions on security policies and to configure the attestation credentials.
+This largely also applies to the adminstrators deploying FPC Chaincode, although they will have to understand the general concepts of TEE to make informed decisions on security policies and to configure the attestation credentials.

-To illustrate the interaction between an application and a FPC chaincode see the following figure.
+To illustrate the interaction between an application and a FPC Chaincode see the following figure.
 In particular, this figure highlights the encrypted elements of the FPC architecture.

 ![Encryption](../images/fpc/high-level/Slide1.png)